binary-com/tech/_posts/2015-11-25-welcome-to-binarys-internal-technical-blog.markdown

 date: 2015-11-25T14:35:24+08:00
 ---

+Hello All!

-I would like to introduce Binary's technical blog.
+We would like to introduce Binary's technical blog.

-This blog is for tech articles from binary's developers and devops team.
+We will publish tech articles from binary's developers and devops team here.